brityboy/BotBoosted/README.md

 word importance, but was replaced by the feature importance attribute from sklearn's random forest
 5. optimize_model_ensemble.py
-- this script is used to host a set of functions that would work to get the best weightings for the predictors created by the deprecated classification_model.py script, and was removed because of the development of the more lightweight classifier, the random forest ensemble
+- this module is used to host a set of functions that would work to get the best weightings for the predictors created by the deprecated classification_model.py module, and was removed because of the development of the more lightweight classifier, the random forest ensemble
 6. prediction_model.py
-- this script is used to make predictions using the models made by the deprecated classification_model.py script
+- this module is used to make predictions using the models made by the deprecated classification_model.py module
 7. TweetNLP.py
-- this script is a borrowed script from
+- this module is a borrowed module from
 Aritter.
 Twitter NLP.
 (2016).
 Github repository https://github.com/aritter/twitter_nlp and was deprecated in favor of emoticons and twokenize
+8. load_test_daya.py
+ - this module was used to load class A and class B feature data from a mongodb and process them for the predictions that will be made by the deprecated classified model module